-(7) The employer must train affected employees in the written human factors program.
+(7) The employer must train affected operating and maintenance employees in the written human factors program.

-(8) The employer must make available, and provide upon request, a copy of the written human factors program to affected employees and their representatives, including affected contractors, employees of contractors, and contractor employee representatives as relevant.
+(8) The employer must make available, and provide upon request, a copy of the written human factors program to affected employees and their representatives, and affected contractors, employees of contractors, and contractor employee representatives, pursuant to WAC 296-67-315.